MaulikkumarPatel/SQL_For_Data_Scientists/README.md

 NOTE: Some important information you should know befor using this.

     => Fisrt create the database using given database.
 You can get it from dtabase folder.
-        There are two sql files
+        There are two sql files : 1 create-databases
+                                  2 mysqlsampledatabase.